bt3gl/building_blog/content/intro_ml.md

 * [🛰 CUDA Studies for Deep Learning Problems](https://github.com/bt3gl/CUDA_Studies_For_Deep_Learning).

-Additionally, when I was in my PhD I had the pleasure of doing [some nice work on Machine Learning](http://bt3gl.github.io/projects_page/html_files/ml.html) as well.
+Additionally, when I was in my Ph.D.
+I had the pleasure of doing [some nice work on Machine Learning](http://bt3gl.github.io/projects_page/html_files/ml.html) as well.
 Here is the open-sourced code for you:

 * [💎Advanced Machine Learning](https://github.com/bt3gl/Advanced-Machine-Learning).